-tools for the community
+A free tool for the fulldome community

 What is parasitic light?
 The easy answer is any unwanted light which is added to the original image and radically decreases the contrast ratio.
-In fact, there are many different sources of parasitic light: from the exterior (ambient lightning, exterior light leak, phone flash, EXIT signs, etc...), from the black level of the projectors and from the image itself, which we call auto-parasitic light or cross-bouncing.
+In fact, there are many different sources of parasitic light: from the outside (ambient lightning, exterior light leak, phone flash, EXIT signs, etc...), from the black level of the projectors and from the image itself, which we call auto-parasitic light or cross-bouncing.
 This phenomenon can be seen when the light emitted from the screen is reflected back on pale surfaces.
 With a flat screen, this problem is easy solved with dark walls, ceilings and furniture.